tnichols217/notes/Calc 3/1 - Vectors.md

 # Operations with Vectors
 1. Addition is simply the sum of the components of the vector
-	1. The same as putting the tail onto the head of the other and drawing the vec
+	1. The same as putting the tail onto the head of the other and drawing the vector from the first head to the last tail
+2.